angular/angular/aio/content/guide/glossary.md

 An Angular [component](#component) with a `RouterOutlet` directive in its template that displays views based on router navigations.

 For more information, see [Routing and Navigation](guide/router).

-{@a routing-module}

-## routing module

-An NgModule that contains an application's routing configuration.
-A dedicated routing module does not declare components, but serves to separate routing concerns from other application concerns.
-It provides a well-known location for routing service providers such as guards and resolvers.
-A routing module is also easy to replace or remove when testing the application.

 {@a rule}